CPT-G/CIDM6330/dj_em_planning/readme.md

 How do Battalion Main Command Posts evolve to be mobile, redundant, and survivable with existing equipment on hand while avoiding advanced enemy electromagnetic target acquisition?

 ### <h2 id="Domain">**Domain**</h2>
-The domain is mission analysis and military decision making process forecasting for survivability utilizing the Electromagnetic Spectrum detection avoidance measures.
+The domain is mission analysis and military decision-making process forecasting for survivability utilizing the Electromagnetic Spectrum detection avoidance measures.
 ### <h2 id="Software-Solution">**Software Solution**</h2>
 Electromagnetic (EM) planning tool taking anticipated military electronics equipment to be utilized as input and provides EM signature output for planning purposes and course of action development.
  * Military Equipment EM Emissions - ***`Partially accomplished (database)`***
  * Satellite Imagery Overlay - ***`Not accomplished`***
  * Location Grid Input - ***`Accomplished`***
- * Equipment EM Emmision Diameter - ***`Not accomplished`***
+ * Equipment EM Emision Diameter - ***`Not accomplished`***
  * Enemy EM Emissions Detection Parameters - ***`Not accomplished`***

 This module allows users to plot EM emissions Latitude and Longitude grids onto maps.